Project Kenya

 ACTIVITIES

-In Kenya, we are working in partnership with Greencard Mtaani, an NGO based in Kibra, a slum district of Nairobi.
+In Kenya, we are working in partnership with Greencard Mtaani, an NGO based in Kibera, a slum district of Nairobi.
 Greencard's CEO is called Fred Otanga.
 There is another nearby NGO called Project Elimu, which offers education & training in dance, digital literacy, skateboarding and girls' football.
 We are currently negotiating with it to see how our volunteers could work there.

-Malaika School has limited sports infrastructure, and is quite small with only about 80 pupils, so for those volunteers who want to concentrate more specifically on sports, we are making arrangements with Joash Olum Primary & Junior Secondary School in Silanga Village, Kibra, just a short walk from Malaika School.
+Malaika School has limited sports infrastructure, and is quite small with only about 80 pupils, so for those volunteers who want to concentrate more specifically on sports, we are making arrangements with Joash Olum Primary & Junior Secondary School in Silanga Village, Kibera, just a short walk from Malaika School.
 Joash Olum School is a government school with a population of over 300 children.
 The age range is from 6 to 14 years old.
 Opportunities may also exist here for teaching more advanced students, or teaching as a classroom assistant under the supervision of a local teacher.
-This is still to be negotiated
+This is still to be negotiated.

 ACCOMMODATION